 Lord willing, Harry Lewis will be preaching in a gospel meeting here in Zion the week of April 14, 1996.
 While I always enjoy gospel meetings, I am especially looking forward to this one.

 The first time I met Harry Lewis was during a meeting at Kokomo, Indiana over twenty years ago.
-I was still in school at the time, but I remember being impressed by Harry's enthusiasm, love for the Lord and great plainness of speech.
+I was still in high school at the time, but I remember being impressed by Harry's enthusiasm, love for the Lord and great plainness of speech.
 I had been preaching some "by appointment" and I still recall Harry's words of encouragement.
 After the meeting in Kokomo, I sent a letter to Harry asking for his opinion on marrying a non-Christian.
 I still have his kind and thoughtful reply in my files.

 In January of 1981, my wife and I moved to Evansville, Indiana to work with the good brethren at the Northwest congregation.
 We truly enjoyed working with the brethren there.
 The Northwest congregation has two of the finest men I have ever met serving as elders -- Norbert Maudlin and Gene McNabb.